oliverx288/oliverx288/README.md

 # Hi, I'm Irene!

-👩🏻‍💻 Frontend developer in progress.
-DAW student & Computer Engineering at UOC
+👩🏻‍💻 Studying DAW for the hands-on practice and Computer Engineering for the theory because one without the other isn't enough

-🏥 Built TriPage, a free web simulator to practice the Manchester Triage System, based on a 2026 multicenter study across 7 hospitals in Asturias
+🏥 Built **TriPage** a free web simulator to practice the Manchester Triage System, based on a 2026 multicenter study across 7 hospitals in Asturias

+🌱 Currently learning React

-💭 Into web development, healthtech and cloud
+💭 Into web development, healthtech, cloud and cybersecurity

 📍 Based in Barcelona